|

 more water if needed to keep them from sticking to the pot.
 Add green

-pepper and continue to cook for 5 more minutes.
-Reduce heat to medium.
+pepper and mushrooms and continue to cook for 5 more minutes.
+Reduce

 Add the drained bean/wheat mixture, the spices, and the tomato mixture.